-Sonique's career as a recording artist began when she was signed to Cooltempo determination to making music instead.
-She had joined a reggae band called Fari which did more than hone her singing skills and she embarked on a crash course in song-writing.
+Sonique's career as a recording artist began when she was signed to Cooltempo's determination to making music instead.
+She had joined a reggae band called Fari which did more than honing her singing skills and she embarked on a crash course in songwriting.

-Her first records while still a teenager was «Let Me Hold You” which became an immediate club hit and entered the top 25 in the UK dance charts without any promotion.
+Her first record while still, a teenager was «Let Me Hold You” which became an immediate club hit and entered the top 25 in the UK dance charts without any promotion.

 It was Ernie McKone, an old school-friend with connections to the music industry, who offered to write with her this song.
 Later, on Bass-O-Matic's debut album Sonique earned a credit for the track «Zombie Mantra».
 She began writing more songs and was put in touch with Tim Simenon (Bomb The Bass).
 They recorded some tracks together but, before they could even be released, his mate, a certain Mark Moore, poached her for his own project.